dandi/handbook/docs/index.md

 This site provides information on how to interact with the archive.

 ## Where to Communicate:
-- You can ask questions, report bugs, or request features [at our helpdesk](https://github.com/dandi/helpdesk/issues/new/choose)
+- You can ask questions, report bugs, or request features [at our helpdesk](https://github. com/dandi/helpdesk/issues/new/choose).
 - For interacting with the global neuroscience community, post on [https://neurostars.org](https://neurostars.org) and use the tag [dandi](https://neurostars.org/tag/dandi).
-- To upload data or to use the DANDI Jupyterhub, [register on DANDI using Github](https://dandiarchive.org/).
+- To upload data or to use the DANDI JupyterHub, [register on DANDI using GitHub](https://dandiarchive.org/).
   After
 approving your registration, we will invite you to the DANDI Slack workspace.
 See [here for details on how to register](./10_using_dandi/#create-an-account-on-dandi).
 - Email us: [info@dandiarchive.org](mailto: info@dandiarchive.org)

 ## How to Use This Documentation

-- To start using the archive head over to: [Working with DANDI](./10_using_dandi.md).
+- To start using the archive head over to [Working with DANDI](./10_using_dandi.md).

-- If you want to know more about the DANDI project, its goals and the problems it tries to solve, check out: our [introduction](./01_introduction.md).
+- If you want to know more about the DANDI project, its goals, and the problems it tries to solve, check out our [introduction](./01_introduction.md).

 - The DANDI archive stores neurophysiology datasets including electrophysiology, optophysiology, and behavioral time-series, and images from immunostaining